 #4: Lower your Prolactin

 You may have heard prolactin as the hormone responsible for breast milk production.
-But it is actually produced in both men and women.
+But both men and women produce it.
 Because prolactin also controls your immune system at night and is in rhythm with your melatonin production if your hormones are in harmony.
 Prolactin should be high at night and low during the day.
 It needs to be high in pregnant women to do two things – help program the mother and the baby’s immune system, and to protect the mother from the high level of sex steroids and growth hormones necessary for the baby to develop properly.
 Without enough it can lead to a tumor.
 That’s how important it is.
 But that’s once you are pregnant.

 You may have heard prolactin as the hormone responsible for breast milk production.
 But it is actually produced in both men and women.
 Because prolactin also controls your immune system at night